-The U.S. Embassy in Madagascar and Comoros uses an air quality monitor on its grounds to measure PM 2.5 particulates as an indication of air quality on the embassy’s compound located in Antananarivo’s Andranomena district.
+The U.S. Embassy in Madagascar uses an air quality monitor on its grounds to measure PM 2.5 particulates as an indication of air quality on the embassy’s compound located in Antananarivo’s Andranomena district.
+The AQI readings from this monitor can be accessed on Twitter @AntananarivoAir.
 Note this data is local and is not a representation of air quality throughout the entire city of Antananarivo.

 PM 2.5 particulates – that is particulates less than 2.5 micrometers in diameter – are referred to as “fine” particulates.
 Because they are small enough to directly enter the lungs and bloodstream, PM 2.5 particulates are believed to pose the greatest health risks for sensitive populations, including those with heart or lung disease, children, and older adults.
 The PM 2.5 standard is recognized by the U.S. Environmental Protection Agency (EPA) as an effective means to determine air quality levels worldwide.
 For more information about particulate matter pollution and its health effects, visit the EPA’s website.